 Most commonly, foot drop is caused by an injury to the peroneal nerve.
 The peroneal nerve is a branch of the sciatic nerve that wraps from the back of the knee to the front of the shin.
 Because it sits very close to the surface, it may be damaged easily.

 Conditions that cause the muscles to progressively weaken or deteriorate may cause foot drop.
-Disorders may include muscular dystrophy, amyotrophic lateral sclerosis (Lou Gehrig’s disease) and polio.
+Disorders may include muscular dystrophy and amyotrophic lateral sclerosis (Lou Gehrig’s disease).